 Early intervention teams work with families and early childhood educators who ask for help when they are concerned about the learning and development of young children.
 This may concern a child’s developmental delay, disability, behaviour and/or communication difficulties.

-Early intervention services can be provided by Ministry of Education teams or by contracted early intervention providers.
-The different types of specialists and supports available include:
+Early intervention services can be provided by Ministry of Education teams or by contracted Early Intervention providers.
+These specialists include: